adventuresin9/9front-mt7688/README.md

 The only driver so far is for the uart.

 Development is being done on an Onion Omega2+ (Omega 2 plus)

+Credit to;
+9Front's kernel for the SGI Indy
+Plan9's kernel for the mikrotik rb450g and loongson And NetBSD for some clues for what memmory to poke